 Do you offer payment plans?“, “Are you taking new NHS patients?“, “What happens if I need an emergency appointment?“.

-These are questions your receptionist answers on the phone every day.
-Put the answers on your website and you’ll reduce call volume, improve patient experience, and give Google another page of well-structured content to index.
+These are questions the receptionist answers on the phone every day.
+Put the answers on the website and you’ll reduce call volume, improve patient experience, and give Google another page of well-structured content to index.

-A well-built FAQ page also gives you a strong chance of appearing in Google’s featured snippet boxes, the answers that appear above all organic results.
+A well-built FAQ page also gives the practice a strong chance of appearing in Google’s featured snippet boxes, the answers that appear above all organic results.

 For practices offering cosmetic treatments, this is one of the most persuasive pages you can build.